UPAC REQUESTOR HANDBOOK

 UPAC will conduct weekly meetings normally held each Tuesday and Thursday evening during the fall and spring semesters.
 All committee members are expected to be at assigned meetings in their entirety.
 Additional meetings may be scheduled, as circumstances warrant, by members of the Leadership Team.

 This is the most common type of review that UPAC schedules.
+Allocation requests may be “fast-tracked” or “Committee reviewed”.
+Fast-tracked requests are requests of a simple nature that are reviewed by the UPAC Chair and approved or denied.
+Committee reviewed allocation requests may be more complex in nature and are reviewed by a sub-committee known as an Allocation Team.
 Each allocation team may meet as a sub-committee with a sub-committee Chair leading the meeting and an advisor providing guidance as needed.

 In these cases, the Leadership Team may make one of two decisions:

-- Full fund the funding request based on UPAC policy, OR
+• Fully fund the allocation request based on UPAC policy, OR

-- Review the funding request under the guidelines of a general allocation review.
+• Review the allocation request under the guidelines of a general allocation

-After discussion among the Leadership Team, the Sub-Chairs shall vote on whether to full-fund the request based on UPAC policy.
-Quorum for voting on a Leadership Team review is four (4) of the six (6) Sub-Chairs.
-A unanimous vote of the Leadership Team is required to full-fund the funding request; otherwise, the request will be reviewed under the guidelines of a general allocation review.
+After discussion among the Leadership Team, the Sub-Chairs shall vote on whether to fully-fund the request based on UPAC policy.
+Quorum for voting on a Leadership Team review is four (4) of the six (6) Sub-Chairs present.
+A unanimous vote of the Leadership Team is required to fully-fund the allocation request; otherwise, the request will be reviewed under the guidelines of a general allocation review.

 Standing allocation reviews are scheduled during any part of the weekly meeting by UPAC on an as needed basis, normally during the spring semester.
 Exceptions may be granted at the Chair’s discretion.
 The full committee with the Chair leading the meeting and at least one (1) advisor providing guidance are required to perform a standing allocation review.
 All members of UPAC are expected to attend standing allocation reviews.